Demon's Crest: Reception

 According to Famitsu, Demon's Crest sold 24,427 copies in its first week on the market and 26,245 copies during its lifetime in Japan.
 Nintendo Power reported that the game suffered negative sales in one week, as more people returned it for a refund than purchased it.
 It was considered a commercial failure internally at Capcom.

 Demon's Crest received a 20.4/30 score in a readers' poll conducted by Super Famicom Magazine.
-The game also received generally favorable reception, holding a rating of 86.70% based on five reviews according to review aggregator GameRankings.
-Electronic Gaming Monthlys four editors applauded the game's beautiful visuals and complex gameplay.
-GamePros Captain Squideo praised its macabre graphics and complexity of the gameplay, particularly the use of the acquired abilities, but criticized the game's repetitive music and lack of variety in enemy attacks.
-Nintendo Power commended the game's audiovisual department, controls, and balance.
+The game also received generally favorable reception, holding a rating of 87% based on five reviews according to review aggregator GameRankings.
+Electronic Gaming Monthlys four editors applauded the beautiful visuals and complex gameplay.
+GamePros Captain Squideo praised its macabre graphics and complexity of the gameplay, particularly the use of the acquired abilities, but criticized the repetitive music and lack of variety in enemy attacks.
+Nintendo Power commended the audiovisual department, controls, and balance.
 In 1995, Total! ranked the game as number 57 on its list of the top 100 SNES games.

-In retrospectives, Demon's Crest has been listed among the best SNES games by GamesRadar, Complex, and IGN.
+In retrospectives, Demon's Crest has been listed among the best SNES games by IGN, GamesRadar, and Complex.